Presteigne Festival Holiday

 - Please advise reception on check in if you think you would require assistance in the event of an emergency.
 Door hangers are available in the rooms which can be used to indicate a need for assistance.
 Fire extinguishers are found throughout the building, as are fire call points.
 If you discover a fire please call 9-999 from your room phone, raise the alarm and alert a member of staff.

-Enjoy musical experiences with talks in the house by our leader.
-For detailed event information, please visit the Presteigne online brochure.
+Enjoy musical experiences with talks in the house each morning given by your leader.

 Thursday 23 August: Arrival day

-You can check-in to your room from 2.30pm onwards (premium rooms from 1pm).
+You can check-in to your room from 2.30pm onwards (better rooms from 1pm).
 Please join us for afternoon tea.
 Your leader will run through the holiday programme on the first evening.